Kids & School: How to Combat the Spring Slump and “Senioritis”

 Ahh, springtime!
-In many parts of the country, that means we can look forward to warming temperatures, flowers starting to poke through the ground — and here on the 1-on-1 Coaching, we get questions like this: “My child is in a slump at school.
+In many parts of the country, that means we can look forward to warming temperatures, flowers starting to poke through the ground — and here on the parent coaching, we get questions like this: “My child is in a slump at school.
 How do I keep him motivated through the end of the school year?”

 Senioritis, also known as “senior slump” or “senior slide,” is that tricky condition that tends to affect kids’ motivation in the last part of the school year — especially their senior year.
 Once college, work or other plans are made and midterms are complete, lots of kids act like they want to take the rest of the year off from school.
 Parents find themselves battling with their children to stay on track until the end in order to help their kids avoid the natural , unpleasant consequences that come from this attitude.
 So what can you do?